A homeowner with a puzzled look on his cell phone ponders how to install a radiant wall heating system

 Less Chance of Mishaps

 Electric radiant wall heating doesn’t utilize water, so there’s no chance of your system springing a leak and damaging your walls.
-If the wires in the system become damaged, the system will stop working.
-However, there is no threat of this problem spiraling out of control.
+If the wires in the system become damaged, the system will simply stop working.

 Faster Heating